 This annual bulletin contains calendar year counts of fatal road crashes and road crash deaths.
-It also includes rates of deaths per population, per registered vehicle and per vehicle-kilometre-travelled.
+It also includes rates of deaths per population, per registered vehicle and per vehicle kilometre travelled.
 Data are sourced from the road traffic or police authorities in each jurisdiction, the Australian Bureau of Statistics and BITRE.

-2014 : At a glance
+2015 : At a glance

-- Over the decade to 2011, rates of annual hospitalised injuries per 100,000 population increased by 6.4 per cent to 152.6.
-This is 27 times the rate for fatalities.
+- A continuous series of population rates for annual hospitalised injuries is only available for the decade to 2011.
+During this time, annual hospitalised injuries per 100,000 population increased from 143.4 to 151.7.
+This is 30 times the rate for fatalities.

 - Over the decade, total vehicle registrations increased by 25.4 per cent.
 During this time, passenger car registrations increased by 21.1 per cent and motorcycle registrations increased by 74.3 per cent.